Chiropractic Health & Wellness in San Diego

 Work Related Injuries

 San Diego is not immune from work related injuries and they can limit or end your ability to perform your usual occupation.
-Over my 20 plus years of being a practicing chiropractor in San Diego, I have seen that work related injuries can last either a few days or over the remainder of your life.
+Over my 20 plus years of being a practicing chiropractor in San Diego, I have seen that work related injuries can last either a few days or over the remainder of the patient's life.
 Either way, their affects are far-reaching.
 Work related injuries can result in permanent disability.
-Often, they result in financial losses: work related injuries can require costly medical treatment and recuperation time may mean lost wages.
+Often, they result in financial losses: work related injuries can require costly medical treatment and recuperation time may end up causing lost wages.

 Work related injuries are any injuries or illnesses that result from the employee's required job duties.
 Work related injuries can happen at any mandatory event or location, or whenever the employee is being paid.